Medicinal Clay Properties, Health Benefits, and Precautions

 Medicinal and Cosmetic Clays

 Clay has been used medicinally for a very long time.
 It's been eaten to treat gastrointestinal problems and other diseases, used to remove toxins and kill parasites, packed into wounds to stop bleeding, and spread over the skin to treat surface ailments or improve the skin's condition.
 It's still a popular material.
-Interestingly, scientists are finding evidence that supports some of the traditional beliefs about the health benefits of clay.
+Interestingly, scientists are finding evidence that supports some of the traditional beliefs about the health benefits of certain types of clay.

 Medicinal and cosmetic clays are often sold as a powder, which may be white, grey, pink, red, green, blue, brown, or black in color.
 The color depends on the identity of the minerals that are present as well as the substances that are mixed with the clay, such as plant material.
 Edible clays are generally mixed with liquid to form a drink and are found in some health food markets.
 Cosmetic clays are found in a wider variety of stores.